 She awakens her parents and siblings, who stand in silence and watch her communicate with the grainy picture tube.
 She places her two palms on the glass.

 They live in the peaceful Cuesta Verde Estates tract housing development - their house is indistinguishable from other subdivision homes.
 The bedroom of the two youngest children is decorated with other-worldly items - two Star Wars (1977) characters (R2D2 on the bedspread and a Darth Vader toy figure on the shelf), two related film posters, an Alien (1979) poster from the science fiction horror film, and CLUE - a classic who-dun-it board game.

 Various events signal the greater threats to come.
-The family's canary bird "Tweety" unexpectedly expires.
+The family's canary bird "Tweety" unexpectedly expires - strangely, the only death in the film.
 The middle of a football game is suddenly switched to the 'Mr. Roger's Neighborhood' children's show - Steve is having an on-going battle of 'remote controls' with his nearby neighbor Ben Tuthill (Michael McManus).
 Carol Anne saves "Tweety" from being unceremoniously flushed down the toilet.
 She carefully prepares a cigar box for its burial, adding items:

 (a piece of red licorice) For when he's hungry.

 (a polaroid picture of Carol Anne, Robbie, and the family dog) For when he's lonely.